MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-outlook.md

 Regardless of whether the device is enrolled in a unified endpoint management (UEM) solution, an Intune app protection policy needs to be created for both iOS and Android apps, using the steps in [How to create and assign app protection policies](app-protection-policies.md).
 These policies, at a minimum, must meet the following conditions:

-1. They include all Microsoft 365 mobile applications, such as Edge, Outlook, OneDrive, Office, or Teams, as this ensures that users can access and manipulate work or school data within any Microsoft app in a secure fashion.
+- They include all Microsoft 365 mobile applications, such as Edge, Outlook, OneDrive, Office, or Teams, as this ensures that users can access and manipulate work or school data within any Microsoft app in a secure fashion.

-2. They are assigned to all users.
+- They are assigned to all users.
 This ensures that all users are protected, regardless of whether they use Outlook for iOS or Android.

-3. Determine which framework level meets your requirements.
+- Determine which framework level meets your requirements.
 Most organizations should implement the settings defined in **Enterprise enhanced data protection** (Level 2) as that enables data protection and access requirements controls.

 For more information on the available settings, see [Android app protection policy settings](app-protection-policy-settings-android.md) and [iOS app protection policy settings](app-protection-policy-settings-ios.md).

 > [!IMPORTANT]
 > To apply Intune app protection policies against apps on Android devices that are not enrolled in Intune, the user must also install the Intune Company Portal.

-## Utilize app configuration
+## Use app configuration

 Outlook for iOS and Android supports app settings that allow unified endpoint management, like Microsoft Endpoint Manager, administrators to customize the behavior of the app.